luisadha/simplest-telegram-interface/README.md

 - Install nekogram (Telegram client)

+- Copy this char ```ㅤ ㅤㅤ```

 Tutorial:

 2. Copy the blank character and save in memo.

-3. Delete all tabs
+3. Delete all tabs, and Hide All tab in nekogram settings

-4. Go to Tab settings in telegram apps.
+4. Go to Tab/Folder settings in Nekogram apps.

 5. Create a tab with the name :